Energy Efficiency and Renewable Energy will continue to be key initiatives in reducing electricity use and greenhouse gas emissions.

 The Port and San Diego Gas & Electric have partnered together to implement energy efficiency through the Port’s Local Government Partnership which provides the Port with annual funds to conduct energy efficiency across Port facilities.

-The Port was awarded a $4.9 million grant from the California Energy Commission for the installation of a renewable, solar-powered microgrid at the Tenth Avenue Marine Terminal, one of the Port’s two marine cargo terminals.
-Solar photovoltaic panels will power the microgrid, which includes battery energy storage, energy efficiency lighting retrofits, electrical infrastructure improvements, and a centralized microgrid controller.
-The microgrid will provide a resilient source of power while reducing greenhouse gas emissions at the Tenth Avenue Marine Terminal, saving the Port approximately 60 percent per year on electrical utilities at the terminal and enabling the operation of critical terminal infrastructure for approximately 4 hours in the case of an electrical outage.
+With a $4.9 million grant from the California Energy Commission, the Port of San Diego has installed a renewable, solar-powered microgrid at the Tenth Avenue Marine Terminal, one of the Port’s two marine cargo terminals.
+Solar photovoltaic panels power the microgrid, which includes battery energy storage, energy efficiency lighting retrofits, electrical infrastructure improvements, and a centralized microgrid controller.
+The microgrid provides a resilient source of power while reducing greenhouse gas emissions at the Tenth Avenue Marine Terminal, saving the Port approximately 60 percent per year on electrical utilities at the terminal and enabling the operation of critical terminal infrastructure for approximately four hours in the case of an electrical outage.

-The microgrid, which is anticipated to be operational by late 2023, will provide back-up power to critical Port facilities in support of the Port’s role as a Strategic Port.
+The microgrid went online in early 2024, providing backup power to critical Port facilities in support of the Port’s role as a Strategic Port.
 As one of 18 designated U.S. Strategic Ports, the Port stands ready to support military deployment activities.

 Renewable Energy